elvinjreyesv/Country_Project/README.md

 This version has the following features:

-* Is a single page website.
+* Single page website.
-* Has filtering option.
+* Filtering option.
-* Content is paginated.
+* Paginated content.
+* Server side caching.

 The backend is consuming a single endpoint (all countries), because all the required information along the process is there.
 This is an improved version, based on the multiple pages website implementation.